-The descriptors will be reviewed periodically as part of the review of the risk management strategy and presented to the Audit Committee for approval.
+The descriptors will be reviewed periodically as part of the review of the risk management strategy and presented to the Audit Committee of the Fire Authority for approval.

-2.4.5 Evaluation
+2.4.6 Evaluation

 The purpose of risk management is not to eliminate all risk, but to reduce it to a level that is considered acceptable within an organisation, or to society.